Alberta Northcutt Ellis

 A Home on the Road

-Alberta’s Hotel and her second location, The Farm, which was just off Route 66 about ten miles west of Springfield, thrived when segregation laws made it hard for Black travelers to find other places to rest, eat, or enjoy entertainment.
-After marrying Robert Ellis, her second husband, Alberta also operated Bert and Bob’s “Crystal Lounge,” a popular club offering music, dancing, and a welcoming space for Black travelers and locals alike.
-Her businesses did well during the 1950s and into the 1960s.
-But as legal segregation was ending in the mid-1960s, Black people could no longer be denied service at white-owned hotels or restaurants.
-Though it was an important victory for civil rights, businesses that depended on Black customers struggled with this change once their customers had more places where they could go.
-That proved to be the case for Alberta’s businesses as well.
+Alberta’s Hotel and her second location, The Farm, located about ten miles west of Springfield just off Route 66, thrived at a time when segregation made it difficult for Black travelers to find places to rest, eat, or enjoy entertainment.
+After marrying Robert Ellis, her second husband, Alberta also operated Bert and Bob’s “Crystal Lounge,” a popular club offering music, dancing, and a welcoming space for Black travelers and local residents alike.

 Legacy

 The Civil Rights Act of 1964 changed how Black travelers moved through the country.
 For the first time, travel services like hotels and restaurants were legally required to serve everyone, regardless of race.
-As legal segregation ended, many Black families began to use previously restricted spaces, and the demand for separate Black establishments declined.
+As legal segregation ended, many Black families began to use previously restricted spaces, and the demand for separate Black-owned establishments declined.
 For Alberta, this shift likely marked a turning point in her work.
-Still, her hotel, snack shop, The Farm, and Bert and Bob’s Lounge are still remembered as symbols of care, long after the businesses themselves are gone.
+Still, her hotel, snack shop, The Farm, and Bert and Bob’s Lounge are remembered as symbols of care, long after the businesses themselves are gone.

 Text and research by Bridget D. Haney